localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 Click on the **Add environment variables** to go to the next step, and add any environment variables that you want to configure.
 Finally, click on **Create application** to get started with the first build of your application!
 After a successful build, you can now click on the **Visit** button on your application dashboard to navigate to the deployed application.

-You can start interacting with the application, and review the run logs for your application services.
+You can start interacting with the application, and review the run logs for your application's services.

 {{< img-simple src="localstack-container-logs.png" alt="LocalStack Container logs on Shipyard">}}